Miruuuuuuu/personnalized_learing_database/README.md

 # Personalized Learning System
 ## TODO 1:
 ### UPDATE RECOMMENDATIONS TABLE AND SUJECTS_GOOD_AT TABLES BASED ON THE PLACEMENT TEST RESULTS:
-    1. A placement_test(placement test is a table) will be conducted, and based on the scores of the students in different subjects, a department 2. has to be recommended.
+    1. A placement_test(placement test is a table) will be conducted, and based on the scores of the students in different subjects, a department.
+    2. has to be recommended.
     3. placement test will be conducted for all the subjects.

 #### Updating Subjects_good_at TABLE